11. brush & floss your teeth 2x per day

 •Seared & Cooked through.
 Best technique I have found is to sear the outside in a white hot pan then turn the temperature down then pop the lid on until it is cooked through slowly.

-14. don’t eat more protein or carbs than you need for you desired body.
+14. don’t eat more protein or carbs than you need for your desired body.

 Keeping the carbs & protein to a level of 1g per kg of desired lean body weight per day & consuming animal foods e.g eggs, dairy, beef in their full fatty form is the best way to control insulin responses and learn how to use fat as fuel.
 When your body knows how to use the beta oxidation pathway for fat metabolism you can start to use your own unwanted body fat.
 Whenever carbohydrate consumption is elevated past what you can store in your muscles and liver insulin goes up shuttling carbohydrates into the fat cells + your body will learn to use glycolysis (carbohydrate metabolism) as it’s primary pathway for energy.
 Insulin also stimulates the appetite, when it is present in the blood you can not use body fat for fuel.
 This is why you can have a full belly of rice and still be hungry you need the fat and protein to satiate you.
 Eating high amounts of carbs will give you an initial rush of energy then your body will convert and store the excess carbohydrate as body fat leaving you fat, hungry & tied.

 Calculating protein and carbs quantities can be done although personally i have found that clients do best with rough portion sizing and getting a feel of what they need.
 Eating whole fresh foods especially those in high quality fats & protein allows for satiation.
 A simple way to gauge protein & carbohydrate is comparing the size of you palm to the meat or starchy vegetables you put on your plate.
 If your just looking to maintain healthy nourishment and gradually loose excess body fat then 2-3 serves of your palm size of each will be adequate but this may feel like too much or too little so you will need to find out what you need for yourself.
-Those that are training regularly usually do well with 1.5-2 x this amount.
+Those that are training regularly usually do well with 3-6 palm size servings of protein (including naturally occurring fat) & vegetables (the amount of starchy carbohydrates & fat will vary from person to person).

 15. respect hormones over calorie consumption